AS1100K/aether/examples/README.md

 1. [**Stone Miner**](./stone-miner) - This bot mines stone in a stone generator that generates stone using command blocks.
 This bot is on Minecraft Version `1.20.6`.
-2. [**Anti-AFK**](./anti-afk) - This bot joins the server and does some actions to not get AFK Kicked and also supports auto eat functionality.
+2. [**Anti-AFK**](./anti-afk) - This bot joins the server and does some actions to not get AFK Kicked and also supports auto eat and auto totem functionality.

 _More bots will be coming soon._